isomerpages/nlb-mobile-guide/get-started-with/0-myLibrary.md

 breadcrumb: Library Membership and myLibrary ID
 title: Library Membership and myLibrary ID
 ---
-<h2> A user ID for library members to borrow ebooks, access our digital resources, check library accounts and more! </h2>
+<h2> A user ID that lets you borrow ebooks, access digital resources, check library accounts and more! </h2>
 <p>Forgot your ID or password? <a href="https://account.nlb.gov.sg">Retrieve them with this online service.</a></p>
 <p>Not yet a library member?
 Sign up <a href="https://account.nlb.gov.sg">online</a> or at our libraries.&nbsp;</p>